-18.2.1 ~~Teachers and other personnel who may work directly with students shall be trained on the use of effective alternatives to ESI as well as the safe use of ESI and a release criteria~~ All School employees who supervise students, or who may be asked to assist in managing a student's behavior, shall receive foundational behavior support training.
+18.2.1 All School employees who supervise students, or who may be asked to assist in managing a student's behavior, shall receive foundational behavior support training.
 This training must be completed within two months, or within 30 days if working directly with a student with disabilities, of employment at the School and bi-annually thereafter.

 18.2.2 Key Identified School Employees shall receive comprehensive ESI training in addition to foundational behavior support training.
-Comprehensive ESI training shall be completed before a Key Identified School Employee may use an ESI with a student and annually thereafter.
+Comprehensive ESI training shall be